swttt/HomeyKodi/README.md

 Adds Kodi support to your Homey!

 Currently working:
-- Adding a Kodi instance as a device
+- Adding multiple Kodi instances as a device
 - Playing movies via speech
 - Playing music via speech
   - By artist